evolite/StashSeer/README.md

 2. **Configure API keys:**
    - Get Whisparr API key from Settings → General
    - Get Stash API key from Settings → Security
-   - Update both scripts with your credentials
+   - Copy `env.example` to `.env` and update with your credentials
+   - For browser userscript, manually update the values in `Stasharr.js`

 3. **Set up paths:**
    - Configure Whisparr root folder path